-TOWARDS NET ZERO AVOIDING OIL SPILLS RESOURCE AND WASTE MANAGEMENT DIVERSITY, EQUITY, AND INCLUSION HEALTH AND SAFETY TALENT AND CAPABILITIES We will invest a minimum of USD 50m to support decarbonisation over the next five years from 2023-2028.
-We aim to reduce the carbon intensity by at least 4.5%, striving for 8.5% by 2030.
-We aim to have the total product portfolio make up at least 5% of very low-carbon fuels (by energy content) by 2030.
-Service operations We aim to have our service operations (offices) powered 100% by renewable energy by 2030.
-We commit to fully transferring to electrical company cars from 2025.
-2030: We aim for a 50% reduction (striving for actual reductions while keeping high-quality compensation solutions in scope for current hard-to-abate emissions - business travelling).
-We aim to have zero oil spills from our own operations.
+TOWARDS NET ZERO

+AVOIDING OIL SPILLS

+RESOURCE AND WASTE MANAGEMENT

+DIVERSITY.
+EQUITY, AND INCLUSION

+HEALTH AND SAFETY

+TALENT AND CAPABILITIES

+We will invest a minimum of USD 50m to support decarbonisation five years from 2023-2028.

+intensity by at least 4.5% striving for 8.5% by 2030.

+portfolio make up at least 5% of very low-carbon fuels (by energy content) by 2030.

+TOWARDS NET ZERO

+Service operations

+our service operations (offices) powered 100%by renewable

+energy by 2030.